-Some superintendents try to give their job special meaning in an attempt to stimulate an agenda of first-rate educational change: empowerment of others and promotion of essential equity and social justice (Harvey et al., 2013).
-They bring to the job personal vision, their power and experience as pedagogues, in an effort to promote and uphold social goals that are far beyond their official job definition.
+Some superintendents try to maximize their impact and stimulate an agenda of first-rate educational change through empowerment of others and promotion of essential equity and social justice (Harvey et al., 2013).
+They bring to the job personal vision and power and their experience as pedagogues and make an effort to promote and uphold social goals that are far beyond their official job definition.
 More importantly, they empower and mentor others on their way to professional development, and endeavor to praise teachers’ success (Harvey et al., 2013; Waters & Marzano, 2006).

-Rafea (a superintendent) believes that a principal’s ability to lead significant change at school and see it through is one of the most important qualities of a principal as a leader:
+Rafea (a superintendent) believes that the ability to lead significant change at school and see it through is one of the most important leadership qualities for a principal:

 I have one principal who has initiative and experience to develop projects.
 She received an award as outstanding principal.
 She has excellent relationships with pupils and parents.
 She studies and trains, and participates in managerial meetings all through the processes.
 This principal engages in research processes with the pupils, and she is extremely successful.

 To summarize, some superintendents represent the ‘upright generation’ of Arab society, and try to support a space of empowerment, enablement and relevance at schools (Waters & Marzano, 2007), which instills in the pupils democratic values, tools for legitimate protest, accessibility to social resources, and a shared life space (Arar & Ibrahim, 2016) – thus leading schools to a state of intermediate turbulence (Gross, 2004).
-In contrast, some superintendents represent the official line and try to maintain ‘industrial peace’ – or as one superintendent argued, to ‘please their master’ – a pattern that is characterized by adhering to regulations, and considerable control and follow-up at the schools (Arar, 2012).
+In contrast, some superintendents represent the official line and try to maintain ‘industrial peace’ – or as one superintendent argued, to ‘please their master’ – a pattern that is characterized by adhering to regulations, and considerable monitoring and follow-up at the schools (Arar, 2012).

 Discussion & Concluding Remarks

-Superintendents do not feel part of the decision-making mechanism, but at the same time are obligated to implement policy decisions.
-Moreover, the Ministry of Education disregards the Arab citizens’ social-cultural minority characteristics, within which the superintendent is expected to function.
-He or she must mediate the official Ministry of Education policy that does not see the Arab population as a partner in planning its educational future and in some cases even conducts hostile policies built on mistrust, linking ‘loyalty’ to educational allocations (Arar & Ibrahim, 2016).
-School superintendents are often perceived as representing the establishment’s rather than Arab society’s interests.
-On the other hand, some superintendents view their job as a public mission through which they can reduce gaps, increase equity, and even provide tools for dialog and common life between Arab and Jewish societies (Arar & Massry-Herzallha, 2017).
-Despite the Arab education system’s great importance as the virtually sole resource to develop human capital (Abu-Saad, 2006), it is frequently misused due to narrow interests such as solidifying hamula-centred power bases (Arar & Oplatka, 2014).
+Superintendents do not feel part of the Ministry of Education decision-making mechanisms, but at the same time are obligated to implement policy decisions.
+Moreover, the Ministry of Education disregards Arab citizens’ social-cultural minority characteristics, within which the superintendent also needs to function.
+He or she must mediate official Ministry of Education policy that does not see the Arab population as a partner in planning its own educational future and in some cases even conducts hostile policies built on mistrust, linking ‘loyalty’ to educational allocations (Arar & Ibrahim, 2016).
+School superintendents are often perceived as representing the interests of the establishment rather than those of the Arab community.
+On the other hand, some superintendents view their job as a public mission through which they can reduce gaps, increase equity, and even provide tools for dialogue and common life between Arab and Jewish societies (Arar & Massry-Herzallah, 2017).
+Despite the Arab education system’s great importance as virtually the sole resource to develop human capital (Abu-Saad, 2006), it is frequently misused for narrow local interests such as solidifying hamula-centred power bases (Arar & Oplatka, 2014).

 Almost all the interviewees mentioned that scarce resources - a product of unequal allocation of resources in comparison to the Jewish sector (Agnon, 2006) - made it difficult to fulfil their roles properly.
 This study highlights the damage to the quality of the educational work and the differences between educational leadership of Arab and Jewish education departments, which stem largely from budget gaps (Arar & Abu-Asbah, 2013).
-This inequality raises moral questions about the role of educational policymakers in perpetuating the weaknesses of the Arab population Gibton, 2011; Golan-Agnon, 2006).
-Reality teaches us that without urgent reform, the gaps will only deepen, and Arab society will find it hard to free itself of weakness, discrimination and misery (Abu-Saad, 2006; Balas, 2014).
+This inequality raises moral questions about the role of educational policymakers in perpetuating lower socio-economic standards among the Arab population (Gibton, 2011; Golan-Agnon, 2006).
+Experience teaches that without urgent reform, the gaps will only deepen, and Arab society will find it hard to free itself of disadvantage, discrimination and poverty (Abu-Saad, 2006; Balas, 2014).